schotek/rfid-chafon-cf-ru5102/README.md

 ![Running example](./documents/running.png)

-Note: Excuse my English and don't be afraid to fix it :)
+_Note_: Excuse my English and don't be afraid to fix it :)

 ## Description of function